Dumb pipe: Description

-Examples

-One widely regarded example of the operator "dumb pipe" scenario is Apple's iPhone.
-The iPhone enables its users to directly surf the Internet with its mobile Safari browser and connects to Apple's iTunes Store for purchasing ringtones and music instead of the operator's own portal.
-Operators such as AT&T Mobility cannot offer their traditional services (such as downloads of wallpapers, ringtones, games, applications, etc.) as Apple controls the total iPhone user experience.
-Operators must be content to provide only the network connectivity and bandwidth which the iPhone has tripled in some cities.
-In addition to losing valuable revenue opportunities with the customer, operators are rumored to pay Apple a percentage of the customer's monthly bill as well.
-While the iPhone is a good example of the dumb pipe, not everyone believes it will ultimately be bad for operators.

-Another example of the operator dumb pipe / smart pipe dilemma is the upcoming deployment of WiMAX technology.
-Companies such as Sprint Nextel and Clearwire are looking into ways to deploy WiMAX with additional services to keep them from becoming dumb pipes.

 Opinions

 Criticism

-Critics of dumb network architecture posit two arguments in favor of "intelligent" networks.
+Critics of dumb network architecture posit two arguments in favor of intelligent networks.
 The first, that certain users and transmission needs of certain applications are more important than others and thus should be granted greater network priority or quality of service.
-An example is that of real time video applications that are more time sensitive than say, text applications.
+An example is that of real-time video applications that are more time sensitive than say, text applications.
 Thus video transmissions would receive network priority to prevent picture skips, while text transmissions could be delayed without significantly affecting its application performance.
-The second is that networks should be able to defend against attacks by malware and other bad actors.
+The second is that networks should be able to defend against malware and cyberattacks.